Shnmg1/Crimson-BookStore/API_DOCUMENTATION.md

 - `200 OK` - Success
 - `401 Unauthorized` - Not logged in
 - `500 Internal Server Error` - Server error

+**Note:** Status values include:
+- `Pending Review`: Initial submission, awaiting admin review
+- `Approved`: Customer has accepted an admin offer, awaiting admin final approval
+- `Rejected`: Submission has been rejected
+- `Completed`: Submission has been approved and book has been created in inventory

 ---